walterg7/walterg7.github.io/_posts/homelab/active-directory/2025-03-22-sysmon-deployment.md

 Again, lots of false positives, we can tune it later

-I am ooking at high severity alerts (11-14)
+I am looking at high severity alerts (11-14)

 Notice we are getting Sysmon events on Wazuh from all workstations